daithioc95/MS2/README.md

         - https://www.foxinfotech.in/2020/03/javascript-increment-date-by-1-day-examples.html
     - To open the event lister for mobile device, I achieved this using code from the below webpage.
         - https://www.tutorialrepublic.com/faq/how-to-detect-a-mobile-device-in-jquery.php
-- The testimonial section on the bottom of the homepage was achieved by working off the below webpage.
+- The testimonial section on the bottom of the homepage was achieved by utilizing code from the below webpage.
     - https://epicbootstrap.com/snippets/testimonials
 - Bootstrap: Bootstrap was used for the below elements.
     - Navbar: https://getbootstrap.com/docs/4.0/components/navbar/